fleetingbytes/shell-scripts/notes-on-mktemp.md

 TMPDIR or -p are set and used. [...]
 ```

-Apart from how difficult to read this is, it suggests that it makes only senst to use `[-p tmpdir]` in
+This suggests that it makes only sense to use `[-p tmpdir]` in
 conjunction with the `[-t prefix]` option as a fallback in case TMPDIR is not set.
 As if `[-t prefix [-p tmpdir]]` was in the synopsis.
 This is not the case and mktemp happily accepts the *-p* option alone.

-The *-p* option, is not any kind of fallback.
+The *-p* option is not any kind of fallback.
 With it, mktemp simply ignores whether
-the TMPDIR environment variable is set or not and tries to create the temporary files in the
-tmpdir set by the -p option.
+the TMPDIR environment variable is set or not and tries to interpret the given templates as paths relative to the tmpdir set by the -p option.
 That is, unless we also use the -t option and at least one template argument (see testcases 10, 20)

 Instead of such details, all that the description needs to say here (but does not say!) is this: